 To remember this, think of efficiency as being part of effectiveness.
-It’s not about just getting things done, but doing them the right way.
+It’s not just about getting things done, but doing the best things, and doing them in the best way.

-Why do some people seem to manage their time and get things done so easily?
+Why do some people seem to manage their time and get things done so much better than others?
 They consider effectiveness before efficiency.

 Say you have a list of people you need to call about an upcoming meeting.
-If you think in terms of efficiency, you consider the best time to call, whether their names might be put on speed-dial, whether the list is accurate and current, and so on.
+If you think in terms of efficiency, you consider the best time to call, whether the list is accurate and current, and so on.

-But, if you think in terms of effectiveness, you would ask yourself, “is calling these people the best use of my time?”
-You examine options, such as delegating the task, or eliminating it altogether so that your time can be used more effectively.
+But, if you think in terms of effectiveness, you would ask yourself, “Is calling these people the best use of my time?”
+You examine options, such as delegating the task, using a different mode of communication, or whether it can be eliminated altogether so your time can be used more effectively.

 Multitasking always gets in the way of effectiveness.
-By focusing on results only, you are more likely to avoid distractions and focus on a single task from start to finish, until you can cross it off your list.
+By focusing on results, you are more likely to avoid distractions and focus on a single task from start to finish, until you can cross it off your list.

-Now that we’ve established the importance of effectiveness, let’s get into efficiency.
-How can you optimize the way you do things?
+Now that we’ve established the importance of effectiveness, let’s discuss how you can optimize efficiency to reach the results you want.

 Set daily goals

 Goal setting is a key component of time management.
-Setting daily goals allows you to think about what needs to be done and mentally prepare for each task.
+Setting daily goals allows you to align your activities with the big picture results you’re working toward.
 Some people find it helpful to make a list of their daily tasks.
 Lists can bring order to chaos, and help you organize what is otherwise overwhelming.

 Prioritize your goals

 Now prioritize for effectiveness.
-Remember that there’s no point in doing a job efficiently if you shouldn’t be doing that job at all.
+Remember, there’s no point in doing a job efficiently if you shouldn’t be doing that job at all.
 Think about what’s really important and how much time you’ll need to accomplish each goal.
 Then schedule an uninterrupted block of your time to do it.

 Dwight Eisenhower, the 34th President of the United States, was famous for his incredible ability to sustain productivity.
-He developed a method for prioritizing tasks based on urgency and importance.
-To use time efficiently, you should focus primarily on tasks that are important and need to be done on the same day.
+He developed a method (now know as the Eisenhower Matrix) for prioritizing tasks based on urgency and importance.
+To build more efficient time management skills, you should focus primarily on tasks that are important and need to be done on the same day.